SF-WDI-LABS/tunely-angular/docs/sprint2.md

 1. Verify it's getting logged by the server when you submit.

 1. On the server-side break the data we're getting in the `genre` field into an array.

+> Hint: the `split` method may be handy here.

 ## Step 5: